Date Appointed: 1 Jun 2018

 Andrew da Roza is a qualified addictions psycho-therapist working with Promises Healthcare Pte.
 Ltd., a leading private mental health services provider in Singapore.
-He has a Masters degree in counseling from Monash University in Australia and he is also certified in Singapore as a: substance abuse therapist; solution focused therapist; and quit smoking consultant.
-He is currently enrolled with King’s College, London in a Masters degree in addictions studies.
+He has a Masters degree in counselling from Monash University in Australia, and a Masters degree in the neuroscience and pharmacology of addictions from Kings College, University of London; and is also qualified as a substance and alcohol abuse therapist, and as a certified sex addiction therapist.

 Andrew is also an English and Hong Kong lawyer, with a BA in law from Kent University and a Masters in law from King’s College.
 London.
 He also has an EMBA, jointly from Kellogg, Northwestern University and HKUST.